webeet-io/_onboarding_data/daily_tasks/day_4/readme.md

 ## ✅ What to Submit

-By the end of Day 5, please submit:
+By the end of Day 4, please submit:

-- A cleaned version of the dataset as a `.csv` or `.py` output
+- A cleaned version of the dataset as a `.csv` output
 - A Python script that:
   - Cleans/preprocesses the raw dataset
   - Appends it to the PostgreSQL database